 This ranking mechanism allows not only a ranking for each hazard, but a weight factor for each hazard to compare the relative economic losses to the community.
-The expected loss per year of Return Period can allow each jurisdiction individually to prioritize their hazards on an individual basis and allows the territory as a whole to determine which hazard most affects them as a whole.
+The expected loss per year of Return Period can allow each jurisdiction individually to prioritize their hazards on an individual basis, and also allows the territory as a whole to determine which hazard most affects them as a whole.

 The Recovery Ranking Table was not developed for this Plan Update.
 The lack of data for certain hazards would lead to inclusive findings and would be misleading to gauge recovery efforts.
-Instead, the potential dollar loss rankings are summarized in Table 4.80. which shows that the dollar loss for the Territory is greatest for hurricanes and wildfires.
+Instead, the potential dollar loss rankings are summarized in Table 4.82.
+It shows that the dollar loss for the VI as a whole is greatest for hurricanes and wildfires.